 Lighting up the dark nights

-From 15th to 23rd February, Robin Hill Country Park is host to the Electric Woods ‘Spirit of the Orient’ exhibition.
+Robin Hill Country Park is host to the Electric Woods ‘Spirit of the Orient’ exhibition.
 A beautiful light show embedded in the walks around the park.
 This event is popular with visitors and locals alike who return year on year to see the lights.
 A lovely way to lighten up those January blues.
 Do something a little different on the island this February half term.

 Trekking the white cliffs